 HR provides more services than many people realize.
 The execution of your SuccessFactors based “HR Transformation” initiative will change the kind of HR services you deliver as well as how you deliver them going forward.

 To help determine the quality and quantity of those HR services, you will have to list all the deliverables that come from the HR area.

-Moreover, assess not only how the implementation of SuccessFactors can alleviate some of the manual processes currently in place to deliver these services, but more importantly how you can start to supply those services, better, faster and more efficiently.
+Assess not only how the implementation of SuccessFactors can alleviate some of the manual processes currently in place to deliver these services.
+More importantly, assess how you can start to supply those services, better, faster, and more efficiently.

 HR Roadmap – Determine Your Immediate Requirements & Deliver Value

-In short your identified “HR Roadmap” should be able to determine its overall business value for the company short term and long term.
-Establish what your tangible and intangible savings and costs will be.
+In short, an identified “HR Roadmap” should be able to determine its overall business value for the company, both short-term and long-term, and establish what your tangible and intangible savings and costs will be.

 To validate and compare what a SuccessFactors based HR Transformation project can bring to the organization, you will need to quantify what the cost is to supply your current level of services against what the new system is supposed to accomplish.